Eigenvalue decay of positive integral operators on compact two-point homogeneous spaces: Statement of the main results

-The action of the Laplace-Beltrami operator on kernels is done separately: we keep one variable fixed and differentiate with respect to the other.\ The symbol $\mathcal{B}_y^rK$ will indicate the $r$-th order of $\mathcal{B}$ acting on the kernel $K$ with respect to the second variable $y$ (we will never differentiate with respect to the first variable $x$).\ For $r\in\mathbb{Z}_+$, we find convenient to introduce the following notation
+The action of the Laplace-Beltrami operator on kernels is done separately: we keep one variable fixed and differentiate with respect to the other.\ We denote $K_{0,r}(x, y)$ to indicate the $r$-th order of $\mathcal{B}$ acting on the kernel $K$ with respect to the second variable $y$ (we do not differentiate with respect to the first variable $x$).
+The integral operator associated with $K_{0,r}$ will be written as $\mathcal{K}_{0,r}$.